 - UK ONLY Magnesium Glycinate by Pure Encapsulations

-Because your body can only absorb so much magnesium orally, I like to supplement with topical treatments like Ancient Minerals magnesium chloride bath salts and spray.
-I actually really want to try this version with melatonin in it.
+Because your body can only absorb so much magnesium orally, I like to supplement with topical treatments like Ancient Minerals magnesium chloride bath salts and spray or lotion.
 If you browse their products they have a few that are for sensitive skin, as sometimes magnesium applied topically can cause itching and redness.

 - Bluebonnet B2